 Understanding the roof cleaning process

 Roof cleaning.
 This can mean different things to different people.
 Some may be regularly removing debris from their roof regularly and are proactively pressure washing it.
 Others may feel their roof is past the point of rescue.
-Finally, there may some who haven’t given their roof a second thought recently.
-The reality is this: there is a lot of misinformation and misconceptions out there about roof cleaning – whether it is why you should clean your roof, when you should clean it, the dangers of taking a DIY approach, and the best method for cleaning your roof as not to cause damage (or void the warranty).
+Finally, there may be some who haven’t given their roof a second thought recently.
+The reality is this: there is a lot of misinformation and misconceptions out there about roof cleaning – whether it is why you should clean your roof when you should clean it, the dangers of taking a DIY approach, and the best method for cleaning your roof as not to cause damage (or void the warranty).
 We’ve put together a list of frequently asked questions about cleaning your roof.
 When it’s time for your roof to be cleaned, these are the things you need to know.

 Why do I need to clean my roof?

-Most reasons for cleaning your roof will fall into two categories – enhancing the curb appeal of your home and stopping / preventing damage to the roof from the growth it’s experiencing.
+Most reasons for cleaning your roof will fall into two categories – enhancing the curb appeal of your home and stopping/preventing damage to the roof from the growth it’s experiencing.
 As you can imagine, cleaning an old-looking roof can reinvigorate its appearance.
 That can certainly help to improve your roof’s aesthetics without having a replace a roof that wouldn’t otherwise need it.
 By electing to clean your roof, you improve the resell value of your home.
-After all, many times a dark-stained, moss covered roof is the first thing people see.
-A roof cleaning can help your home make a much-better first impression.
+After all, many times a dark-stained, moss-covered roof is the first thing people see.
+A roof cleaning can help your home make a much better first impression.

 While you certainly want your roof to put its best foot forward aesthetically, it’s even more important that you do what you can to keep your roof from failing sooner than it should.
 Leaves, twigs, branches, seeds (can you say pollen?), and other debris can cause water to dam up and leak into your home.
 Elements such as moss and lichen break down your asphalt shingles by fighting against the roof granules, removing them, and causing premature failure.
 Even if your roof isn’t failing, algae buildup can retain heat, which will cause your air conditioner to work overtime.
 Cleaning your roof will help save money on your utility bill.